epfl-ada/ada-2025-project-adacore42/README.md

 - Audience Response: Compare sentiment and success of captions mentioning men vs women, and assess whether stereotypical portrayals are rewarded.

 **Visualizations**
-- Bar charts for gender frequencies and mentions
+- Bar charts for gender frequencies and mentions.
-- Word clouds and co-occurrence heatmaps
+- Word clouds and co-occurrence heatmaps.
-- Temporal plots for shifts in depictions and language
+- Temporal plots for shifts in depictions and language.

 ## **Proposed Timeline**
--12/11 :
+### 12/11 :
-  - conduct analysis :
+- Conduct analysis :
-    - axis 1 : get all attributes wanted + similarity metric
+  - Axis 1 : get all attributes wanted + similarity metric
-    - axis 2 :
+  - Axis 2 :
-    - axis 3 : get a wider gender dictionnary + work on language patterns over time -19/11 :
+  - Axis 3 : get a wider gender dictionnary + work on language patterns over time
+### 19/11 :
-  - conduct analysis :
+- Conduct analysis :
-    - axis 1 : perform statistical test + start random forest
+  - Axis 1 : perform statistical test + start random forest
-    - axis 2 :
+  - Axis 2 :
-    - axis 3 : audience response
+  - Axis 3 : audience response
-	- present intermediate result to the group
+- Present intermediate result to the group
-- 26/11 :
+### 26/11 :
-	- conduct analysis :
+- Conduct analysis :
-    - axis 1 : finish random forest
+    - Axis 1 : finish random forest
-    - axis 2 :
+    - Axis 2 :
-    - axis 3 : polish plots and structure of the analysis
+    - Axis 3 : polish plots and structure of the analysis
-- 03/12 :
+### 03/12 :
-	- start HTML writing and design the web page
+- Start HTML writing and design the web page
-	- discuss results that are the most important and should be uploaded on website
+	- Discuss results that are the most important and should be uploaded on website
-- 10/12 :
+### 10/12 :
-  - update all result on website
+  - Update all result on website

-- 17/12 : HANDOUT P3 (last reading and modification.
+### 17/12 : HANDOUT P3 (last reading and modification.
 Cheers with vin chaud :) )

-### **Organization within the Team**
+### Organization within the Team**

 **Main team meeting on Fridays 15pm-->**
  - General Statistical necessities: Cyrielle
  - Axis 1: Katia & Cyrielle
  - Axis 2: Andras
  - Axis 3: Amelie
- - Organisation of github & website: Dominic
+ - Data preprocessing & website: Dominic

 ### **Questions for TAs**
-- 1)  For axis 3, we are using the metadata of the images.
+1)  For axis 3, we are using the metadata of the images.
 The metadata is missing about half the data (compared to the captions data) so we will throw out missing data from this analysis.
 Is it scientifically okay that for axis 1 & 2 we use all the data, but for axis 3 we only use half the data?
-- 2) Concerning the part 'Building a similarity metric'.
+2) Concerning the part 'Building a similarity metric'.
 We have done : _[**1.** SBERT embeddings for the captions. **2.** K-Means clusters based on those embeddings - intended to group semantically similar captions. **3.** A custom similarity metric (e.g., cosine similarity on semantic and structural similarities) to quantify how close two captions are.]_ The idea behing those implementations was we suspected that unbalanced text content could bias your further comparisons (wherever it would be).
 So we want to use this clustering to balance the dataset - e.g., by pairing or grouping captions that are “semantically equivalent” but differ in another variable (like treatment/control, date of publication, elements presents in the cartoon, etc.), so that comparisons (hypothesis tests) are meaningful.
 But the questions are : when this approach is appropriate (for which type of problems) and how to implement it in practice ?
 Secondly, this metric is not perfect (as explained in results.ipynb, because of noises in classification, and only focus on semantic similarity) could it create misleading “similar” pairs and affect our analysis ?

 ## **Sources**